2023 Pakistan floods

 The 2023 Pakistan floods occurred from March to July of 2023, caused by monsoon rains which returned to Pakistan after nine months after the 2022 Pakistan floods.
 Floods worsened at the end of June due to upcoming monsoon rains.
 At least 159 people were killed, including many children.

 Background

 Many major floods have occurred in Pakistan.
 Flooding in 2020 killed 410 people and caused US$1.5 billion worth of damage, with 187 deaths occurring in Karachi in 2021 and 1,739 killed across the country in 2022.

 Impact

 As of July, at least 159 people had been killed, including 96 who died in July alone.
 There were also 264 injuries, including 151 who were hurt in July.
+The floods affected 9 million people and destroyed 849,000 hectares of crops.

 Balochistan

 Flooding on 17 March killed ten people in Balochistan, including eight in Awaran District.
 On 30 April, flooding affected several houses, left four dead and four others injured.
 Flooding in July killed six in the province.
 In Pakistan, poor governance has exacerbated the issue of flooding, primarily impacting the provinces of Sindh and Balochistan.
 This calamity has claimed the lives of over 1,100 individuals and left 33 million others grappling with its devastating consequences.
 Additionally, nearly 750,000 people find themselves deprived of secure and suitable housing, access to education, and essential healthcare facilities.